 SOUND OF FUJUN

 Sound of Fujun has been bringing the hottest music to the Twin Cities since 2003.
 The first Caribbean DJ from Minnesota to go global, he broadcasts to avid fans via soundoffujun.podomatic.com.
 "Fujun" comes from his Trinidadian roots, spelled as it is pronounced back home.
 His ability to fuse music- dancehall, hip hop, reggae, soca, afrobeats - keeps the vibe fresh and fans wanting more.
+He performs regularly at Jamaica Pimento Kitchen Rum Bar and will be performing at the official Bayfront Reggae & World Music Festival after party held at Spurs on First and Aces.
 Check out this year's Bayfront Reggae & World Music podcast.